 Your child may be eligible for Free School Meals as part of the Pupil Premium Grant.

-If you think that your income is low and you receive any of the benefits listed below, then please speak to Mrs. Wallis in the School Office who will be able to advise you on how to apply for Free School Meals (Pupil Premium Funding).
+If you think that your income is low and you receive any of the benefits listed below, then please speak to Mrs. Kelly in the School Office who will be able to advise you on how to apply for Free School Meals (Pupil Premium Funding).

 Employment and Support Allowance